February 26, 2020

 As discussed above, funding the Plan earlier in the year allows the employer to evaluate affordability and required contributions at the time of funding.
 Additionally, early funding allows an option to delay contributions if needed.

-For example, assume an employer adopted and funded a Defined Benefit Plan in March 2020.
-After a couple of years, in 2022, they run into cash constraints.
-Since the employer can fund the 2022 contribution as late as September 15, 2023, they may delay funding by 1-1/2 years and still meet the funding requirement.
+For example, assume an employer adopted and funded a Defined Benefit Plan for 2021 in March 2021.
+After a couple of years, in 2023, they run into cash constraints.
+Since the employer can fund the 2023 contribution as late as September 15, 2024, they may delay funding by 1-1/2 years and still meet the funding requirement.
 Alternatively, they can amend the Plan, as discussed above, to freeze benefits before another year of accrual.

 Conversely, employers who fund the Plan on the latest possible date cannot delay funding if cash is tight.
 They already are operating at the deadline with no flexibility to delay funding!

 If a business has employees, generally the cheapest way to pass nondiscrimination testing is through a DB/DC Combo Plan.
 A DB/DC Combo Plan is actually two separate Plans.
 In this arrangement, an employer uses both a 401(k) and a Defined Benefit Plan together to meet testing requirements, These requirements ensure non-owners and non-highly compensated employees receive their “fair share”.